As we advocate for wild horses and burros we have to take actions toward long term goals as well as short term actions.

 Please Call Congress (202) 224-3121.
 Tell the operator who your representative is (or where you live if you do not know) and you will be connected to an aide in the office.

-Request an amendment to the funding bill for the Department of Interior to create a line item for funding for Rulemaking to formalize an enforceable welfare policy for the BLM Wild Horse and Burro Program.
+Request an amendment to the funding bill for the Department of Interior to create a line item for funding to formalize an enforceable welfare policy for the BLM Wild Horse and Burro Program (normally the process is called Rulemaking).

-100% of respondents to our survey concerning wild horses and burros want a chance to particpate through public comments.
+100% of respondents to our survey concerning wild horses and burros want a chance to participate through public comments.
 (More HERE)

 You can help us bring this important work to the next level by adding your name HERE.